emipa606/FireExtinguisher/README.md

 # *** Converting from V1.0 to V1.1 ***
  IMPORTANT

-Note if converting from V1.0 to V1.1 and you haven't flushed your config data for the mod then you will receive an error.
+Note if converting from V1.0 to V1.1 and you haven&apos;t flushed your config data for the mod then you will receive an error.

 Instructions below how to remove the mod options file for V1.0 FE.